Why we need a new public high school in Canada Bay

 What about the new high school at Wentworth Point?

 No doubt the government is hoping that the residents of Canada Bay LGA will wait patiently until the new high school in Wentworth Point (“Sydney Olympic Park High School”) opens.
-Approved in 2018 and proceeding slowly, it is now due to open in 2024 with an expected capacity of 700 students.
+Approved in 2018 and proceeding slowly, it will eventually have a capacity of 1,500 students, but is due to open in 2024 with an expected capacity of 700 students.
 Upon opening, it will absorb students from the western side of the Concord High catchment especially Wentworth Point, Sydney Olympic Park and Newington.
 In the medium term, it will absorb additional students from Sydney Olympic Park.
 However, Concord High School will still be crowded.
+Apparently, the catchments will be updated when it opens.

-In another widely discussed option, the Wentworth Point school might be built to accommodate 1,500 students.
-If that were the case, Wentworth Point’s extra capacity would help Concord High for a while.
-However as shown in the discussion below, population growth will continue to suck up the remaining capacity across the current catchment.
+It’s currently not clear when the Wentworth Point school will actually be able to accommodate 1,500 students.
+However that capacity will be needed as soon as it can be delivered.
+As shown in the discussion below, population growth will continue to suck up the remaining capacity across the current catchment.
 The future need for capacity is so great that it can only be met with another high school in addition to Sydney Olympic Park High School.

 Future needs

 Right now, the State government is pushing for very large increases in high density dwellings across the Canada Bay LGA.
-The plans being implemented by the NSW government in East Rhodes will generate a population increase of 75% in Rhodes over 10 to 15 years, amounting to some 9,500 people.
+The plans being implemented by the NSW government in East Rhodes will generate a population increase of 55% in Rhodes over 10 years, amounting to some 10,000 people.
 In addition, the government is pressuring Canada Bay Council to support new high-rise in precincts along Parramatta Road including a number of developments over 20 storeys.

-Even an expanded and improved Concord High School and a new high school at Wentworth Point with a capacity for 1,500 students won’t be able to handle this level of population increase.
+Even an expanded and improved Concord High School and the new high school at Wentworth Point won’t be able to handle this level of population increase.

 Figure 3 illustrates the anticipated unmet demand for student places across the catchment for Concord High School over the next 20 years, compared to new places expected through extra capacity at Concord High and the new school at Wentworth Point.
 The graph assumes that the NSW Department of Education implements its plan to increase enrolments at Concord High from the current 1,300 up to 1,540 students by 2031.
 (This information was provided to Canada Bay Council in 2018.)
 The graph assumes that Sydney Olympic Park High school will open in 2024 with capacity for 1,500 students.

-Figure 3 also shows two levels of unmet demand at Concord High, by students from families who were interested but remain discouraged by the 17 demountables, poor maintenance and constricted school funding.
+Figure 3 also shows two levels of unmet demand at Concord High, by students from families who were interested but remain discouraged by the 17 demountables, constricted school funding and relatively poor facilities in comparison to surrounding private schools.
 The first tranche of 400 students (shown in red in Figure 3) represents a conservative estimate of the number of students who would be extremely likely to respond to additional places at Concord High or another nearby public high school.
 The second tranche (shown in yellow in Figure 3) represents an additional 400 students who would be likely to respond to additional places at Concord High or another nearby public high school.
 Each of these tranches represents only 7.5% of students in the catchment based on 2021 figures.
 It is quite possible that unmet demand stands higher than modelled in Figure 3.

 Figure 3: Unmet demand for high school student places